ikvk/imap_tools/README.rst

         message.text
         message.html
         message.flags
+        message.from_values
+        message.to_values
-        for filename, payload in message.get_attachments():
+        for filename, payload in message.attachments:
             filename, payload

 Actions with messages in folder: